Kernix13/springfield-leaf-pickup/README.md

 1. The 1st week of leaf pickup is the week of the first Monday in November.
 But what if November 1st is on a Tuesday?
 Will the 1st week start on Monday October 31st or the follwoing week on Monday November 7th?
 1. The number of precints do not increase or decrease.
-1. The order that precincts follow in the schedule do not change.
+1. The order that precincts follow in the schedule is constant and does not change.
 1. The number of precincts per week does not change.
 1. The two holiday weeks (week 2 and 4) only have 3 precinct while the other weeks have 4.
-1. That the number of weeks of leaf pickup (currently 6) does not change.
+1. The number of weeks of leaf pickup (currently 6) does not change.

 If 1 or more of those assumptions are wrong then this will _NOT_ output the correct schedule.
 Based on the 2 PDF files I found online and some logic, I think my assumptions are correct.